 If you need help mapping your workflows or choosing the right automation stack, browse our articles or book a discovery call with the Prompt Gurru team.
 We help SMBs design, build, and maintain automations that actually stick.

 When it comes to workflow automation, we specialize in practical solutions: from mapping out manual processes to wiring up tools like n8n, HubSpot, and Zapier.
-Our articles reference illustrative US custom build ranges based on real project scopes for n8n, OpenAI, and CRM integrations, these include discovery, build, testing, documentation, and team training.
+Our articles reference illustrative US custom build ranges based on real project scopes for n8n, OpenAI, and CRM integrations, including discovery, build, testing, documentation, and team training.
 If you want to see what automation could do for your business, contact us or book a free discovery call to discuss your workflow challenges.

 If you want to go deeper on workflow audits, automation tools, or CRM integration for SMBs, check out these internal resources from Prompt Gurru: